-A study of small businesses conducted by email and social media marketing company Vertical Response found that:
+Research done in 2012 by email and social media marketing company Vertical Response found that:

-- More than half of all businesses surveyed spent 1-3 hours or more to create a blog post.
+- More than half of all small businesses surveyed spent 1-3 hours or more to create a blog post.

 - Finding and posting content for social media consumed the most time online.

 (Small businesses are spending more time each year marketing and promoting themselves online.
 Infographic source: VerticalResponse)

 As small businesses spend more time on online marketing as a matter of business survival and competition, this leaves even less time for under-resourced businesses to focus on other vital areas …